 - Leverage our position as an innovation test bed

-- Creating an efficient marketplace that benefits producers and consumers
+- Promoting an efficient marketplace that benefits producers and consumers

-Meet the Hawaii State Energy Office Program Managers
+Meet the leadership of the Hawaii State Energy Office

 For more information about the Hawaii State Energy Office, please contact: